-This paper proposes a pricing model for the dynamic resource overbooking mechanism in EC.
-Firstly, the system model, pricing model, and problem formulation of the overbooking problem are described.
-Secondly, an online auction approach is proposed with individual rationality, computational efficiency, and truthfulness properties.
-Thirdly, the dynamic overbooking mechanism is described based on resource utilization prediction and QoS satisfaction ratio feedback.
-The experiments are conducted with real-world data-trace, and the experimental results show that the auction approach and dynamic overbooking mechanism are efficient.
+overbooking problem are described.
+Second, an online auction approach is proposed with individual rationality, computational efficiency, and truthfulness properties.
+Third, the dynamic overbooking mechanism is described based on resource utilization prediction and QoS satisfaction ratio feedback.
+The experiments are conducted with real-world datatrace, and the experimental results show that the auction approach and dynamic overbooking mechanism are efficient.
 Under the premise of 99.95% QoS satisfaction, it can increase the profit by 51.58% compared with the mechanism without overbooking.
 Future work will consider resource overbooking across edge nodes and cloud data centers.